► Audi's rapid RS4 Avant driven

 Audi reckons its wide-arched shape references the Audi 90 IMSA GTO (check it out in our gallery here) – a good thing to draw design inspiration from, even if it’s unlikely to be the first thing that comes to mind when you look at the RS4.

 While 19-inch wheels are standard, the larger of the two options available are 20 inches in silver or black, wearing 275/30 Continentals front and rear.
 Opt for the Carbon Black version and a set of glossy, 20-inch, milled aluminium wheels shave a further 8kg in weight.

-That 2020 refresh tallied-up with the makeover that lesser A4s received during 2019, with LED-heavy lights and a framless interpretation of the honeycomb mesh grille, slotting into a slimmer, broader appeture than less powerful models.
+That 2020 refresh tallied-up with the makeover that lesser A4s received during 2019, with LED-heavy lights and a frameless interpretation of the honeycomb mesh grille, slotting into a slimmer, broader aperture than less powerful models.
 Given there are no sheetmetal changes, it's remarkable how much more hench the facelifted RS4 looks as a result.